Space Seed

 "Space Seed" is an episode of the American science fiction television series Star Trek.
 It is the 22nd episode of the first season and was first broadcast by NBC on February 16, 1967.
 "Space Seed" was written by Gene L. Coon and Carey Wilber and directed by Marc Daniels.
 Set in the 23rd century, the series follows the adventures of Captain James T. Kirk (William Shatner) and his crew aboard the Starfleet starship USS Enterprise.
 In this episode, the Enterprise crew encounter a sleeper ship holding genetically engineered superpeople from Earth's past.
 Their leader, Khan Noonien Singh (Ricardo Montalbán), attempts to take control of Enterprise.
 The episode also guest stars Madlyn Rhue as Lt.
 Marla McGivers, who becomes romantically involved with Khan.

-Wilbur conceived the general plot for a different series, Captain Video and His Video Rangers, which featured humans from Ancient Greece who were preserved in cryogenic suspension and revived.
+Wilber conceived the general plot for a different series, Captain Video and His Video Rangers, which featured humans from Ancient Greece who were preserved in cryogenic suspension and revived.
 The script changed numerous times during preproduction as producer Bob Justman felt that it would be too expensive to film.
 Eventually Gene L. Coon and series creator Gene Roddenberry also made alterations.
-These revisions include the marooning of the criminals at the end of the episode, and the change of the primary villain from a Nordic character to a Sikh.
+These revisions include the marooning of the criminals at the end of the episode, and the change of the main villain from a Nordic character to a Sikh.
 Roddenberry attempted to claim the primary writing credit for "Space Seed", a request turned down by the Writers Guild of America.

 Montalbán was the casting director's first choice for Khan and described the role as "wonderful".
 Despite being planned as an inexpensive bottle episode, the special sets and shots using starship miniatures caused the episode to go over budget.
 On first broadcast, the episode held second place in the ratings for the first half-hour with 13.12 million viewers, but during the second half it was pushed into third place.
 "Space Seed" has been named one of the best episodes of the series by Cinefantastique, IGN, and other publications.
 The 1982 film Star Trek II: The Wrath of Khan serves as a sequel to this episode.
-Plot elements of the episode and The Wrath of Khan were also used in the 2013 film Star Trek Into Darkness, and references to it appear in episodes of Star Trek: Enterprise and Star Trek: Strange New Worlds.
+Plot elements of the episode and The Wrath of Khan were also used in the 2013 film Star Trek Into Darkness and the 2025 Star Trek: Khan audio drama, and references to it appear in episodes of Star Trek: Enterprise and Star Trek: Strange New Worlds.